waiseheil/Chronic_Kidney_Disease_Analysis/README.md

    - 45% of people with CKD show a poor appetite

 2. Machine learning modelling:
    - Model prediction shows great potential with both decision trees and logistic regression.
 Logistic regression seems to yield better performance but a larger dataset is needed to correctly assess the model’s real efficiency and accuracy.
+Note that, since this is an imbalanced dataset, accuracy should not be taken as the only measure of prediction, but also precision and recall, as explicitely noted in the [analysis summary](./Analysis_Summary.pdf).
    - Features with the most predictive power were found to be:
      - Hemoglobin
      - Hypertension